pastthepixels/InfiniteShooter/README.md

 - Freezing/corrosion: https://freesound.org/people/td6d/sounds/184225/
 - Firing lasers: https://freesound.org/people/Defunct3/sounds/77172/
-- Transitioning between scenes (ex. from the main menu to the game): https://freesound.org/people/qubodup/sounds/60013/ All other assets are made by me using Blender/Inkscape/GIMP/LMMS/Audacity.
+- Transitioning between scenes (ex. from the main menu to the game): https://freesound.org/people/qubodup/sounds/60013/ All other assets are made by me using free software tools like Blender, Inkscape, GIMP, LMMS, and Audacity.